CESNET/GPUJPEG/CONTRIBUTING.md

 tightly personally linked.

 Please follow these rules when reporting the issue:
-1. if possible, use the latest GPUJPEG version
+1. use the latest GPUJPEG version
-2. try to reproduce the issue either with the sample console application or provide a minimal working example demonstrating the problem
+2. try to reproduce the issue either with the sample console application or provide a minimal working example demonstrating the problem.
+   Use verbose parameter (for _console application_  option `-v`).
 3. do not alter GPUJPEG code
-4. provide as much information as possible related to the problem (SW/HW environment, compilation options, GPUJPEG parameters, image for which the problem occurs)
+4. provide as much information as possible related to the problem, e.g.:
+   - SW/HW environment
+   - compilation options
+   - GPUJPEG parameters
+   - console output of the library/application
+   - image for which the problem occurs

 Development
 -----------